uclibs/digitization-workflow/digital-preservation-guidelines.md

-This plan outlines a progressive approach for supporting the digital preservation needs of the digitized content stewarded by the Digital Content Team.
+This plan outlines a progressive approach for supporting the digital preservation needs of the digitized content stewarded by the Digital Collections Team.
 Further attention is needed to understand how to support born-digital collections, which is outside the scope of this document.

-For any questions about this document, or about the current digital preservation plan, please contact the Digital Content Team at
+For any questions about this document, or about the current digital preservation plan, please contact the Digital Collections Team at
 <digitalcontent@ucmail.uc.edu>.

 ### Standards